kubernetes-sigs/kubebuilder/designs/helper_to_upgrade_projects_by_rescaffolding.md

 ## Summary

-The [PROJECT config][project-config] tracks all configuration and inputs used to create the project with the CLI.
-Therefore, a command could be able to read this information and re-run the same commands with the same data used previously to re-generate the project.
+Therefore, a new command can be designed to load user configs from the [PROJECT config][project-config] file, and run the corresponding kubebuilder subcommands to generate the project based on the new kubebuilder version.
+Thus, it makes it easier for the users to migrate their operator projects to the new scaffolding.

 ## Motivation

-The recommended straightforward steps to upgrade the projects are re-scaffold all from scract using the upper version/plugin and then, re-add all code source on top again.
-Therefore, this command would help users in order to minimize the required effort by automating which shows technically possible of this process.
+A common scenario is to upgrade the project based on the newer Kubebuilder.
+The recommended (straightforward) steps are:

+- a) re-scaffold all files from scratch using the upper version/plugins
+- b) copy user-defined source code to the new layout

+The proposed command will automate the process at maximum, therefore helping operator authors with minimizing the manual effort.

 The main motivation of this proposal is to provide a helper for upgrades and make less painful this process.
 Examples: